The Benefits of Employee Voice at Work

 But in today’s world where we are no longer in control of our brands (as these have been taken away from us by customers, employees and candidates talking about us on social media) that is no longer a sustainable position.
 Conversations are already happening, particularly on sites like Glassdoor, and we can either ignore these conversations, or seek to participate in them.

 We want, or potentially even need, our employees to talk about our organizations and their experiences externally and if this is going to happen we need to get them talking internally first.
 This gives people practice in doing this, and helps them fine tune their impressions through sharing and hearing back from other employees.

 It is then a very natural development to encourage employees to contribute to external conversations as well.

 9. Another aspect of this is that it helps avoid negative commentary externally.

 The amount of negative comments, just like positive ones, is increasing because of social media and this can be quite damaging.

 My favorite example is, or was, a site called Qinetiqette in which a disgruntled employee of Qinetiq blogged about this firm over a period of several years.
 Each of their posts generated tens and sometimes close to a hundred comments by other disgruntled employees.

 This behaviour did not just affect the company’s employer brand but their corporate brand as well – as Qinetiqette would come up in second place in a Google search on Qinetiq.
 The site has now been removed after Qinetiq trademarked the name Qinetiqette, though it is still available via a search on the Way Back Machine if you want to take a look.

-This and most other examples of negative employee communication have occurred as a result of not giving employees a voice internally, as this reduces the heat of any discontent, gives the organisation an opportunity to engage with those with negative feelings about the organisation and also supports taking appropriate action to improve things.
+This and most other examples of negative employee communication have occurred as a result of not giving employees a voice internally, as this reduces the heat of any discontent, gives the organization an opportunity to engage with those with negative feelings about the organization and also supports taking appropriate action to improve things.

 In terms of generating employee voice there are a number of approaches which can be useful, very few grow to be integral.